Mere-cat/Metadata-Generator-for-Depositar/_sources/docs/01_wikidata/wiki_demo_new.md

 You can try this feature with your own data in this page.

 :::{tip}
-You can input the information of your own dataset to try this feature.

 First select the "rocket icon" on the right-top, then select `Live Code`.
 After the launching is done, you can run each code cell manually.

 For the hidden code cell, click `Show code cell source` then click `Run` in each cell section.